Its Okay to Play

 Cerebral Palsy Sport’s aim is to raise aspirations, promote inclusion and support people with cerebral palsy and other disabilities to play, participate and enjoy sport and active recreation.
 Through our ‘Its Ok to Play Project’, we want to be able to make it easier for people with Cerebral Palsy and associated physical impairments to access sport and activities, as their siblings and peers do, in school and in the community.

-To do this, we will be creating two resources.
+To do this, we have create two new resources.
 One for families and the second for education sector and health professionals who work with young people and adults with physical disabilities.
-The resources will contain key information, helpful ideas and games that will allow for both audiences to support someone with a physical disability to access sport and activity that will result in them leading a happier, healthier life.
+The resources contain key information, helpful ideas and games that will allow for both audiences to support someone with a physical disability to access sport and activity that will result in them leading a happier, healthier life.

-The project will allow more people with a physical disability to fulfil their potential as they will be happier, healthier and more confident and feel a part of their community.
+CP Sport hope that the project will support people with a physical disability to fulfil their potential and enjoy the benefits of being active such as feeling happier, healthier and more confident and feeling a part of their community.

-The ‘Its Okay to Play’ project is only possible because of funding received through the National Lottery Community Fund.
+The ‘Its Okay to Play’ project has been funded through the National Lottery Community Fund.

 The accessible leaflets are available to download for free here